hannahql/school_admission_policies/README.md

 # School Admission Policies

-This repository implements simulations for the paper "Dropping Standardized Testing for Admissions Trades Off Information and Access".
+This repository implements simulations for the paper [Dropping Standardized Testing for Admissions Trades Off Information and Access](https://arxiv.org/abs/2010.04396).

 ## Overview